-Then cotton fibres are converted into a rope like loose strand, these strands are called silver.
+Then cotton fibres are converted into a rope-like loose strand, these strands are called silver.
 Strands are pulled and twisted to make yarn.
-Twisting makes yarn stronger.
+The twisting makes yarn stronger.
 This process of pulling and twisting cotton is called Spinning.

-Nowadays spinning is done by machine in the spinning mills.
+Nowadays spinning is done by machines in the spinning mills.

 A simple device which was used for spinning the strands by hand is called “Charkha” and another tool is called “Takli”.

 Mahatma Gandhi used Charkha as a symbol of freedom weapons against English in the Struggle for Freedom.
 He encouraged people to wear clothes made of homespun yarn and shun imported cloth made in the mills of Britain.

 After spinning, yarns are used in making fabrics.
 Weaving and Knitting are two main processes used for making yarn to fabric.

 - Weaving : The process of arranging two sets of yarns together to make a fabric is called weaving.